-- Individual, Company, Bank and division performance, measured against quantitative and qualitative goals;
+- · Individual, Company, Bank and division performance, measured against quantitative and qualitative goals;

-- Duties and responsibilities; and
+- · Duties and responsibilities; and

-- Compensation paid by our peer group.
+- · Compensation paid by our peer group.

-2012 Fiscal Year Decisions.
-The 2012 base salaries of our named executive officers are included in the Summary Compensation Table that follows this section.
-For 2012, base salaries increased an average of \$18,192, or an average of 5.97%, over the base salaries paid in 2011.
-In determining the increase in our NEO's base salary, other than Mr. Hart, the committee considered the Company's performance in relation to prior year results, whether and to what extent the Company's performance goals were achieved and the Company's performance in relation to our peers and concluded that the Company had a successful year, especially in light of the economic climate.
+2013 Fiscal Year Decisions.
+The 2013 base salaries of our named executive officers are included in the Summary Compensation Table that follows this section.
+For 2013, base salaries increased an average of \$34,853, or an average of 9.80%, over the base salaries paid in 2012.
+In determining the increase in our NEO's base salary, other than Mr. Hart, who was in the final year of the mandated salary increase provided in his employment agreement, the committee considered the Company's performance in relation to prior year results, whether and to what extent the Company's performance goals were achieved and the Company's performance in relation to our peers and concluded that the Company had a successful year in regards to the actual performance results, especially in light of the current economic climate.
 Additionally, the committee noted the contribution of each NEO to the Company's performance results.
-For 2012, Mr. Hart received the 5% annual increase provided in his employment agreement.
+For 2013, Mr. Hart received the 5% annual increase provided in his employment agreement.